nschonni/healthvault-docs/healthvault/about-global-architecture.md

 Eventing
 --------

-Multi-instance applications that leverage <a href="subscribing-to-events.md" id="PageContent_13994_8">eventing</a> to receive notifications must subscribe to the desired events in each instance the application supports.
+Multi-instance applications that leverage [eventing](subscribing-to-events.md) to receive notifications must subscribe to the desired events in each instance the application supports.
 It's not possible to create event subscriptions in one instance only and receive event notifications from a different instance.
 The app uses the same process for creating subscriptions in all instances it supports.

 HealthVault SDKs and samples for the global architecture
 --------------------------------------------------------